McNICHOLS CO.

 In most Swage-Locked Grating types, the crossbar intersection sits midway along the bearing bar height.
 However, in our SFT Series, the crossbar is flush with the top surface, creating a smooth, uniform appearance that’s both functional and visually appealing.

-McNICHOLS offers several series of Swage-Locked Bar Grating to meet design, aesthetic, and performance needs:
+McNICHOLS offers several series of Swage-Locked Bar Grating to meet design, aesthetic, and performance needs.

-• GAL Series Grating: General-purpose Aluminum Swage-Locked Grating with rectangular-shaped bearing bars.
+Aluminum Swage-Locked Grating with rectangular-shaped bearing bars.
 Known for its balance of strength, weight, and open area.

 Press-Locked